 Between bushfires, floods, cyclones and pandemics, it’s important for public sector employees to understand how sharing personal information during an emergency can help government agencies keep the community safe.

-Sharing information rapidly during an emergency, pandemic or natural disaster event can speed up help for those in need, especially individuals whose health and safety may be at risk.
+Sharing information rapidly during natural disasters or emergency events (like the pandemic) can speed up help for those in need, especially individuals whose health and safety may be at risk.

-The Information Privacy Act (IP Act) contains protections and provisions for personal information held by Queensland public sector agencies.
+The Information Privacy Act 2009 (IP Act) contains protections and provisions for personal information held by Queensland public sector agencies.
 This includes flexibilities for dealing with personal information in an emergency.
 Some of these flexibilities include specific exemptions in the privacy principles governing secondary use and disclosure for situations where the health and safety of individuals may be at risk.

-We have a guideline for public service officers who need to use, disclose, or access personal information in an emergency, pandemic or disaster event.
+We have a guideline for public service officers and contracted service providers who need to use, disclose, or access personal information in a disaster or emergency event.
 It includes practical tips and examples to increase understanding and help simplify compliance with the IP Act.